IASL Student Chapter Criteria

 Criteria: Students lead, organize, recruit membership and implement STEM related activities on a given day under the guidance of a Faculty adviser.
 This event will be a showcase event for students from all programs.
 Total estimated time 5 hours.

 - Facilitate and attend STEM events held at local schools.
-The estimated time for the events should be a minimum of 13 hours including travel.
+The estimated time for the events should be a minimum of 13 hours including travel (MU Only)

 You will need to submit a portfolio that contains the following information:

-- All exemplar material that you have delivred during your sessions
+- All exemplar material that you have delivered during your sessions

 - Photographic or video evidence of your work.
 Remember to obtain ethical permission for all photos and videos.